 - Natural Home Remedies for Colds: 6 Easy Recipes

-Putting your hands to work more often makes you think twice about wasteful consumption.
-Once something has outlived its initial use, ask yourself whether you can’t repurpose it in a meaningful way.
-For example, you can upcycle that ripped t-shirt into a new dust rag.
-Or use the color comics section of your Sunday paper as sustainable gift wrap.
-Creativity is key to living a zero waste lifestyle.
+Upcycling is different from recycling and precycling and hits the sweet spot of that second R in Reduce, Reuse and Recycle.
+Putting your hands to work can make you think twice about wasteful consumption.
+Once something has outlived its initial use, ask yourself whether you can’t repurpose it meaningfully.
+You can upcycle that ripped t-shirt into a new dust rag or use the color comics section of your Sunday paper as sustainable gift wrap.
+Check out our article 7 Upcycling Ideas for Home Decor for more inspiration.
+Remember, creativity is key to producing less trash.

 ** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
 More info.Do you like this post?